This emergence of the SD-WAN has challenged the long-held notion that Internet circuits are not…

 During the tests, Talari’s solutions demonstrated the ability to direct traffic across a hybrid WAN according to application type and company policy.
 They also showed the capability of applying prioritization to specific applications during congestion caused by link failure.

-Overall, the ONUG testing process has proven how Talari’s THINKING WAN provides the adaptability needed for ensuring application performance, even during link failure.
+Overall, the ONUG testing process has proven how Talari’s Failsafe WAN provides the adaptability needed for ensuring application performance, even during link failure.
 The test conditions mirrored what many hybrid WAN and Talari users already experience on daily basis to show how common issues like congestion can be overcome with the proper solutions.

 Categories: Business Agility